gioannidis/deb_package_statistics/README.md

 ## Preface

-This repository implements a technical assessment that has been given for the purposes of a recruitment process in order to illustrate various aspects of our work as a Software Engineer, e.g., design, implementation, testing, and documentation.
+This repository implements a technical assessment that had been requested by a renowned company in the IT and embedded sector, for the purposes of their recruitment process.
+We share this repository to illustrate various aspects of our work as a Software Engineer, e.g., requirements elicitation, design implementation, testing, and documentation.
+The assessment was neither proprietary or [compensated][compensation], nor any NDA had been concluded, thus may be shared publicly.

 The [instructions](#original-instructions) section describes the original instructions that were shared by the company for the purposes of this